 When you can do what’s best for you and stay within your current capacity, it can help you enjoy activities more and reduce stress.

-After minimizing your schedule, it can be helpful to set intentions for what you want this specific season of your life to look like.
-A season could be an actual season, such as winter or spring, or be a span of time marked by events such as the days leading up to your son’s wedding or the end of the semester.
+After minimizing your schedule and adjusting expectations, it can be helpful to set intentions for what you want this specific season of your life to look like.
+A season could be an actual season, such as winter or spring, or be a span of time marked by events such as the days leading up to your child’s graduation.

 - Your intention may be one word, such as “family” or “slow,” or be a list of things you’re going to say “yes” to and things you will say “no” to in that season.